Breakfast by country: Latvia

 Typical Latvian breakfast usually consists of open sandwiches with toppings made of vegetables, fish, eggs, or cheese.
 As in Finland, they are often buttered with margarine.
 Curd mixed with vegetables and salt as well as other sour milk products are very popular as well.
 Very often light oat porridge is eaten too.
-In general light, sour, and salty tasting food is common for morning meal.
+In general, light, sour, and salty tasting food is common for morning meal.
 Latvians usually drink coffee for breakfast.

 Malta

 On the island of Malta, breakfast integrates both British and continental elements.
-Usually the Maltese start their day with a bowl of cereal mixed with milk, sometimes with a cup of coffee or tea.
+Usually, the Maltese start their day with a bowl of cereal mixed with milk, sometimes with a cup of coffee or tea.
 Marmalade/jams or even chocolate spreads are also common on bread or toast.
-Today cereal bars are also becoming a common type of breakfast on the island.
+Today, cereal bars are also becoming a common type of breakfast on the island.
+However, it is still quite common to eat traditional pastries for breakfast, usually heartier ones, such as, Pastizz.
 The traditional English breakfast of eggs, sausages, and fried bacon was also popular among the Maltese, especially on Sundays, due to the strong British influence on the island, but this has diminished almost completely, as locals have rediscovered a more Mediterranean and continental diet over the recent years.
 Hotels usually serve both a continental as well as a full English breakfast.
 Prayers are often said before breakfast in order to bless the meal.

 Netherlands and Belgium

-For breakfast, the Dutch and Belgians typically eat sliced bread with butter or margarine and various choices of toppings: dairy products (numerous variations of cheese), a variety of cured and sliced meats, or sweet or semi-sweet products such as jam, syrup (from sugar beets or fruit), honey, Kokosbrood (a coconut product that is served thinly sliced like sliced cheese) or peanut butter.
+For breakfast (ontbijt), the Dutch and Belgians typically eat sliced bread with butter or margarine and various choices of toppings: dairy products (numerous variations of cheese), a variety of cured and sliced meats, or sweet or semi-sweet products such as jam, syrup (from sugar beets or fruit), honey, Kokosbrood (a coconut product that is served thinly sliced like sliced cheese) or peanut butter.
 Another type of sweet toppings are the chocolate toppings; the Dutch have chocolate toppings in all variations: hagelslag (chocolate sprinkles), chocoladevlokken (chocolate flakes) (both typically Dutch), and chocoladepasta (chocolate spread).
 Children may eat chocolate-topped bread or colorful fairy bread, which is called vruchtenhagel.
 Tea, dripolator coffee, milk, and juice are the most popular breakfast beverages.
 Breakfast may also include raisin bread and fried or boiled eggs.
 On special occasions, such as Easter, Christmas, Mother's Day etc., breakfast is usually the same, but with a wider range of choices (i.e. premium cheeses, special ham, hot buns, croissants etc.).

 A 2012 opinion poll concluded that the Dutch believe that breakfast should be a more important meal than it is and that more time should be spent on it; almost three-quarters of those polled ate their sandwiches in less than fifteen minutes, and blame for an all-too quick breakfast was placed on "fast" breakfast products.
 A perfect "weekend breakfast" for the Dutch contained coffee or tea, fresh-baked bread rolls (and croissants), and a boiled egg.
 The poll also concluded that men are more interested than women in having breakfast with their partner.